sbotman/spac/README.md

   }
 }
 ```
-The health checkers can query the status on:
+The Route53 health-check machines can query the status on:
 `http://my.example.com:9000/services/ftp`